Saumya-Seth/ai-personalized-proposal-demo/README.md

 ## Live example

-This repo is a real sample built as part of an account-based pitch: generated for a prospect of the target account (Entravision), showing exactly what a personalized proposal/storefront could look like in production.
+This repo is a real sample built as part of an account-based pitch: generated for a prospect of the target account (Entravision), showing exactly what a personalized and interactive proposal could look like in production.

 **Live demo →** https://entravision-site.vercel.app/